wduraes/Workshops/Arduino Barebones/PCB_Assembly/readme.md

 # PCB Assembly

-In this step, we'll get to know the PBC, remove the components from the breadboard and solder them to the PCB.
+In this step, we'll get to know the PCB, remove the components from the breadboard and solder them to the PCB.

 ## Step 1 - Load the Clock Sketch